Dave Allen (comedian): Career

 Allen's first television appearance was on the BBC talent show New Faces in 1959.
-He hosted pop music shows in the early 1960s, including tours by Adam Faith and Helen Shapiro, and in early 1963 was the compere of a tour of Britain, headlined by Shapiro that also included The Beatles.
+He hosted pop music shows in the early 1960s, including tours by Adam Faith and Helen Shapiro and in early 1963 was the compere of a tour of Britain, headlined by Shapiro that also included The Beatles.
 In 1962 he toured South Africa with American vaudeville star Sophie Tucker, whom he described as "one of the most charming and delightful performers with whom I have ever worked".
-Tucker was impressed with him and suggested that he try his luck in Australia.
+Tucker was impressed with him and suggested he try his luck in Australia.
 Moving there, he worked with Digby Wolfe on Australian television, becoming Wolfe's resident comedian.

-While on tour in Australia in 1963, he accepted an offer to headline a television talk show for Channel 9, Tonight with Dave Allen, which was successful.
-However, only six months after his television début he was banned from the Australian airwaves when, during a live broadcast, he told his show's producer—who had been pressing him to go to a commercial break—to "go away and masturbate", so that he could continue an entertaining interview with Peter Cook and Dudley Moore.
+While on tour in Australia in 1963, he accepted an offer to headline a television talk show for Channel 9, Tonight with Dave Allen, which debuted on Thursday 4 July that year and was successful.
+Only six months after his television début he was banned from the Australian airwaves when, during a live broadcast, he told his show's producer—who had been pressing him to go to a commercial break—to "go away and masturbate", so that he could continue an entertaining interview with Peter Cook and Dudley Moore.
 The ban was quietly dropped as Allen's popularity continued unabated.

-Allen returned to the United Kingdom in 1964 and made a number of appearances on ITV, including The Blackpool Show and Val Parnell's Sunday Night at the London Palladium, and on the BBC on The Val Doonican Show.
+In July 1964 it was announced that Allen would present a 'series of five-minute radio shows' for Sydney station 2UW under the title This Man's World.
+Allen returned to the United Kingdom in 1964 and made a number of appearances on ITV, including The Blackpool Show and Val Parnell's Sunday Night at the London Palladium and on the BBC on The Val Doonican Show.
 In 1967, he hosted his own comedy/chat series, Tonight with Dave Allen, made by ATV, for which he received the Variety Club's ITV Personality of the Year Award.

 He signed with the BBC in 1968 and appeared on The Dave Allen Show, a variety/comedy sketch series.
 This was followed from 1971 to 1979 by Dave Allen at Large.
 The theme tune for The Dave Allen Show and Dave Allen at Large, written by Alan Hawkshaw, was titled "Blarney's Stoned" (originally recorded for KPM in 1969 under the title "Studio 69").